jayguptacal/Portfolio/README.md

 ## Welcome to Jay Gupta's Data Science Projects Portfolio

-First of all thanks for visiting my Data Science projects portfolio page.
+Thanks for visiting my Data Science projects portfolio page.

-<p>I’m passionate about the data science, data analytics, AI and machine learning as it gives me an opportunity to find the insights from the information.
-I have been blessed to be part of numerous Canadian and global projects in the project management leadership roles in the field of Oil &amp; Gas, Energy, Industrial, Environmental, Financial and E-commerce projects. </p>
+<p>I’m a data scientist focused on solving problems with the help of machine learning and artificial intelligence in the field of Banking, Investments, Financial, and E-commerce domains.
+I excel working with multi-disciplinary larger teams as well as a small team in the Start-up environment.
+I have extensive leadership project management as well as business management experience in the Oil & Gas, Energy, and Environmental sectors.</p>

 <p>I follow the the Data Science Method (DSM) process as shown below, to do the data science projects.</p>